THE MUDDLE FAMILIES

 Henry and Harriett’s thirteenth child was George Henry Lee who was born at Lewinsbrook in Paterson registration district, New South Wales on 16 January 1874 and baptised on 22 February 1874.
 George married in 1903 and had eight children.
 He died in the State Hospital in Liverpool registration district in Sydney, New South Wales when he was about 61 years old, his death being registered in during 1935.

-Isaac and Amelia’s fourth child (Isaac’s fifth) was James Muddle who was born at Buxted in Sussex in March 1832, and baptised at St Margaret the Queen Church in Buxted on 8 April 1832.
+Isaac and Amelia’s fourth child (Isaac’s fifth) was James Muddle who was born at Buxted in Sussex in March 1832, and baptised at the Parish Church of St Margaret the Queen in Buxted on 8 April 1832.
 Then in 1838 James, at the age of 6, emigrated from England to New South Wales, with the rest of the family, on the William Metcalfe.

 When he was 35 years old James married Harriet Purnell, who was about 24, in Dungog registration district in New South Wales on 2 September 1867.
 Harriet was the daughter of John and Elizabeth Purnell; she had been born in New South Wales in 1843, and was the sister of the Eliza Purnell who had married James' brother Luke in 1856.
 James and Harriet had eleven children born between 1867 and 1885, three of whom died as infants.
 They were living at Bandon Grove, which is about 5 miles north of Dungog, and James was working as a tobacco twister (cigar maker) when their first child was baptised in 1868.
 They were still at Bandon Grove when their fifth child was born in 1871, and remained in Dungog district until the birth of their seventh child in 1875.
 They had moved to Halton near Gresford in Paterson registration district when their eighth child was born in 1879, and they remained in Paterson district at least until the birth of their last child in 1885, and then the death of two of their children there in 1887.